Last Updated on

 After following Getreidegasse, you’ll need to take the lift up towards the Museum der Moderne Salzburg.
 I ended up skipping the art museum this time in favor of the traditional things to do in Salzburg, but it’s supposed to be a great museum.

-It’s absolutely free to take the lift up, even if you don’t visit the museum.
+Even if you don’t visit the museum, I recommend taking the lift part of the way to enjoy the view from the museum.
 This viewpoint is still a bit of a secret to tourists at the moment, which is great as you can take plenty of photos without people…

 From the balcony of Museum der Moderne Salzburg, you have incredible views over Salzburg including its iconic fortress that we’ll visit later in the day.
 I absolutely loved this viewpoint although I include a few other great viewpoints in Salzburg later on.